 - Contact Threshold if you have a problem which you can't deal with yourself

-If you have any concerns that a letting may not be genuine and that you may be the victim of fraud contact the gardai immediately.
+If you have any concerns that a letting may not be genuine contact the provider website/social media provider.

 If you have been the victim of a scam contact the gardai immediately.